 Is Kaja Sold in China?

-All imported cosmetics sold in mainland China are required by law to be tested on animals.
+Most imported cosmetics sold in mainland China are required by law to be tested on animals in 2021.
 However, Kaja has confirmed they do not sell their products in retail stores in mainland China and therefore they are not required to test on animals.

 Kaja Owned By MBX (Memebox)